PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes_2/readme.md

 - The alpha parameter is set when creating an instance of the Multinomial Naive Bayes classifier.
  ![Screenshot 2024-04-22 124320](https://github.com/PreciousNosiphoDonkrag/Supervised-Machine-Learning/assets/153648767/06caff15-d561-4be0-aff9-a0aee7560480)

-- The optimal value of alpha can be found through parameter tuning techniques such as grid search or cross-validation
+- The optimal value of alpha can be found through parameter tuning techniques such as grid search or cross-validation; both of these
+- tuning techniques will be discussed under their own folder.
-## Cross validation
+## Cross-validation
 Cross-validation is a technique used to assess how well a model will generalize to an independent dataset.
 It involves splitting the training data into multiple subsets, training the model on a subset of the data, and evaluating it on the remaining subset.
 This process is repeated multiple times,